tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 > <https://webpack.js.org/configuration/entry-context/#naming>
 >
-> If a string or array of strings is passed, the chunk is named main.
+> If a string or array of strings is passed, the chunk is named `main`.
 > If an object is passed, each key is the name of a chunk, and the value
 > describes the entrypoint for the chunk.